Purity for flat cohomology: Flat cohomology with finite, locally free coefficients

 \item to reduce to the case when $A$ and $A'$ are $0$-truncated $\bF_p$-algebras with $A$ perfect;

 \item when $A$ and $A'$ are perfect $\bF_p$-algebras, to conclude using Dieudonn\'{e}-theoretic results of \S\ref{section:Dieudonne-positive-characteristic};

-\item to use the preceding step to reduce to the case when $A$ and $A'$ are perfect $\bF_p$-algebras. \eenum To begin with the first stage, for any animated $R$-algebra $S$, letting $S_{(p)}^h$ denote its $p$-Henselization (defined using \Cref{rem:no-new-etale}), descent supplies a functorial Cartesian square
+\item to use the preceding step to reduce to the case when $A$ and $A'$ are perfect $\bF_p$-algebras. \eenum \emph{(1) Reduction to the case when $R$ is an $\bF_p$-algebra.} For any animated $R$-algebra $S$, letting $S_{(p)}^h$ denote its $p$-Henselization (defined via \Cref{rem:no-new-etale}), descent supplies a functorial Cartesian~square

 By applying this with $S$ replaced by, in turn, $A$, $A'$, $A[\f{1}{a}]$, and $A'[\f{1}{a}]$, we see that each term of \eqref{eqn:exicision-prep-square} is a glueing of its version after inverting $p$ with the version after $p$-Henselizing along the version where we first $p$-Henselize and then invert $p$.
 Therefore, since limits commute, it suffices to show that the following analogues of the square \eqref{eqn:exicision-prep-square} are all Cartesian: